Citrus-Lime are pleased to be able to offer Klarna as a payment option in both Cloud POS and on the ecommerce platform.

 NOTE: You will need to select the Include Captured Orders checkbox to view your successful orders.
-This page also shows Klarna transactions which have been refunded, and the amount refunded:
+This page also shows Klarna transactions that have been refunded, and the amount refunded:

 How do I refund a transaction where Klarna was the payment type used?

-Refunding a transaction which was paid for using Klarna is very similar to refunding a transaction paid by another tender type.
+Refunding a transaction that was paid for using Klarna is very similar to refunding a transaction paid by another tender type.

-When you return the transaction, select the items to return, set a reason code and click the Tender button, you'll see the Klarna tender type is already populated with the value of the items you are returning.
+When you return the transaction, select the items being returned, set a reason code and click the Tender button, you'll see the Klarna tender type is already populated with the value of the order.

 Click Continue With Transaction to proceed and, from the next screen, make your selections regarding printing a receipt and sending an e-receipt, then click Complete Transaction to finalise the transaction.

-This process will automatically notify Klarna, who will refund or amend your customer's repayments accordingly.
+This process will automatically notify Klarna, who will refund your customer accordingly.